sarahutton981/notes/README.md

 # 2024-02-01
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks on time and meet your goals.

+# 2024-02-02
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that early stage over-optimization can lead to unnecessary complexity, harder-to-maintain code, and potential bugs.
+As a programmer, it's crucial to focus on writing clear, readable, and functional code first.
+Performance optimizations should come later, after profiling and identifying genuine bottlenecks in your application.
+This way, you'll avoid wasting time optimizing parts of the program that have little impact on its overall performance.